 Our Board of Directors

 Bruce Amundson is a Family Physician whose medical career included rural practice, teaching in a Family Practice residency in Spokane WA, serving on the faculty of the University of Washington School of Medicine focusing on helping rural communities sustain health services, and sponsoring a rural health development company that worked with communities across the U.S. to strengthen their health systems.
-He has been a member of PSR for over 40 years and a member of WPSR for 30 years.
+He has been a member of PSR for approximately 35 years and a member of WPSR for 30 years.
 He was a founding member of Spokane PSR and a party to the F.O.I.A. request that forced the Department of Energy to release the documents that first revealed the massive off-site contamination from the Hanford Nuclear Reservation.
 He has served on the national PSR board as well as many years on the board of WPSR.
 He worked with Russian physicians in the 1990’s to form the Hanford-Chelyabinsk movement to support their heroic efforts to leverage the government of the U.S.S.R. to disclose the massive contamination from the Mayak complex.
 He was also one of four principal investigators on the Fred Hutchinson Cancer Research Center’s Hanford Thyroid Disease Study.

 Ken Lans is a founding member of WPSR and a retired general practice physician.
 He first became involved with WPSR as one of the founding chapter board members in 1979 upon moving here just after finishing medical school.
 While his concerns were initially about nuclear issues, Ken has become increasingly concerned about the threat of climate change.
 He completed public action and speaking training through Climate Reality Project and regularly puts that training to use as a member of WPSR’s Climate Change Task Force.